openfheorg/openfhe-numpy/README.md

 | `power`     | Element-wise power          | `onp.power(a, exp)`             |
 | `dot`       | Dot product                 | `onp.dot(a, b)`                 |
 | `sum`       | Sum along axis              | `onp.sum(a, axis)`              |

+## Limitation
+In the current version, the OpenFHE-NumPy  package supports operations on a single ciphertext vector, where the vector size is smaller than the available plaintext slots.
+We plan to release a future version with support for block ciphertext later

 ## Documentation